UST-QuAntiL/qhana-docker/docs/docker-compose.md

 The QHAna UI expects the backend to answer at port 9090.
 If the backend port is changed in the docker-compose file, then the port must be changed in the settings page of the QHAna UI for each client using the UI.
 The plugin runner api service is exposed under port `5005` by default.
-The addresses of all known plugin runners can be edited in the settings page of the QHAna UI.
+The addresses of all known plugin runners can be edited from the settings page of the QHAna UI.
 This has to be done only once as the list is stored in the QHAna backend.
 The exposed redis port is for debugging purposes.
 All other services are only available in the internal network created by docker-compose (using the service name as hostname).